litestar-org/litestar/docs/usage/openapi/schema_generation.rst

     a :paramref:`~litestar.exceptions.http_exceptions.HTTPException.detail` class property should be defined, which will be integrated into the OpenAPI schema.

-    If :paramref:`~litestar.exceptions.http_exceptions.HTTPException.detail` isn't specified and the exception's status code matches one from `stdlib status code <https://docs.python.org/3/library/http.html#http-status-codes>`_, a generic message will be applied.
+    If :paramref:`~litestar.exceptions.http_exceptions.HTTPException.detail` is not specified and the exception's status code matches one from `stdlib status code <https://docs.python.org/3/library/http.html#http-status-codes>`_, a generic message will be applied.